snaypere/amcs/README.md

 # amcs
-Config and bug tracker for AlkibiadesX Minecraft Server
+Config and bug tracker for AlkibiadesX Minecraft Server modpack

+## Currently using those mods:

+TODO